 When it is not possible to study an entire population (such as the population of the United States), a smaller sample is taken using a random sampling technique.
 Slovin's formula allows a researcher to sample the population with a desired degree of accuracy.
-It gives the researcher an idea of how large his sample size needs to be to ensure a reasonable accuracy of results.
+Slovin's formula gives the researcher an idea of how large the sample size needs to be to ensure a reasonable accuracy of results.

 When to Use Slovin's Formula

 If a sample is taken from a population, a formula must be used to take into account confidence levels and margins of error.
-When taking statistical samples, sometimes a lot is known about a population, sometimes a little and sometimes nothing at all.
-For example, we may know that a population is normally distributed (e.g., for heights, weights or IQs), we may know that there is a bimodal distribution (as often happens with class grades in mathematics classes) or we may have no idea about how a population is going to behave (such as polling college students to get their opinions about quality of student life).
-Slovin’s formula is used when nothing about the behavior of a population is known at all.
+When taking statistical samples, sometimes a lot is known about a population, sometimes a little may be known and sometimes nothing is known at all.
+For example, a population may be normally distributed (e.g., for heights, weights or IQs), there may be a bimodal distribution (as often happens with class grades in mathematics classes) or there may be no information about how a population will behave (such as polling college students to get their opinions about quality of student life).
+Use Slovin’s formula when nothing is known about the behavior of a population.

 How to Use Slovin's Formula

 where n = Number of samples, N = Total population and e = Error tolerance.

 To use the formula, first figure out the error of tolerance.
 For example, a confidence level of 95 percent (giving a margin error of 0.05) may be accurate enough, or a tighter accuracy of a 98 percent confidence level (a margin of error of 0.02) may be required.
 Plug the population size and required margin of error into the formula.
 The result equals the number of samples required to evaluate the population.